seatgeek/seatgeek-emea-ios-sdk/README.md

 4) Using SeatGeekViewController with UIKit

-To use SwiftViewController, either from a storyboard or programmatically, you don't need to wrap it in a UINavigationController.
-It comes with its own navigation stack:
+To use SeatGeekViewController, either from a storyboard or programmatically, you don't need to wrap it in a UINavigationController.
+It comes with its own navigation stack.

 ### From a Storyboard